-Pro Tip: the camera started firing before the plane even landed, so make sure you get a window seat.
+Pro Tip: The camera started firing before the plane even landed, so make sure you get a window seat.

-Wet Side (windward) vs Dry Side (leeward)
+Photographing the Big Island: Wet Side (windward) vs Dry Side (leeward)

 These create a barrier for the tradewinds that blow through the Hawaiian Islands.
 The result is a tropical rainforest that occupies Hilo and much of the east coast.
 Kona and the west coast, meanwhile, enjoy a warm and dry climate with pleasant temperatures year-round.

 Of course, even the “Big Island” of Hawaii is fairly small, with the drive from Kona to Hilo a mere 1.5-hour journey.
-With a bit of planning, you should have no trouble seeing it all… if you can pry yourself away from your sun chair, that is!
+With a bit of planning, you should have no trouble seeing it all… If you can pry yourself away from your sun chair, that is!

 Best Big Island Photography Locations